olydis/lambada/lc.md

 For a valid stream of tokens, all name lookups will succeed and after consuming all tokens, the stack of expressions will contain exactly one expression.
 This expression is the result.

+# Implementation Hints

+In this section we summarize observations about the system defined above.

+## Implementing `⟦ ⟧`

+- Due to the universal quantification in the definition of `⟦■⟧`, the specifics of parameter expressions cannot matter.
+- Note also that due to the reduction rules, expressions cannot be "introspected" without apearing in head position; at which point `⟦■⟧` can terminate.
+- It is hence possible to instead use as arguments atomic dummy expressions/tokens that are outside of the abstract syntax defined here.
+- These should be unaffected by the reduction process, until one ends up in head position, i.e. as the left-most leaf.

+## Reduction

+### Sharing

+- Structurally identical expressions will have the same reduction behavior, i.e. are also observably identical (referential transparency).
+- It is hence valid to let structurally identical expressions *share* the same internal represenation, effectively reducing them simultaneously.

+### WHNF

+- Regardless of strategy, reduction can lead to expressions being discarded or duplicated.
+- In the former case, it would have been a waste to perform reduction on the discarded expression.
+In the latter case, no additional work is induced thanks to sharing.
+- Therefore, the most efficient reduction strategy is to always reduce expressions that are in head position (rather than expressions in "argument position").

 # Proofs